 Long considered one of the Caribbean’s most romantic islands, scenic Saint Lucia also packs a punch in the beauty department.
 From the iconic twin peaks of the towering Pitons to the lush banana plantations and idyllic beaches scattered around the mountainous island, the country is the kind of place that was made for photography.
-Here are some of the best St Lucia excursions that are sure to make shutterbugs happy.

 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!